Call now

 Possession of a Firearm by a Prohibited Person

 In Colorado, it’s illegal for certain “prohibited persons” to possess a firearm.
 This includes previous offenders like anyone convicted of a felony, domestic violence, or child abuse.
 Simply being charged with such crimes—even without a conviction—can also lead to a prohibited person charge.
-Penalties range from 1-2 years in prison for a misdemeanor offense up to 4-12 years for a felony.
+Possession of a firearm by a prohibited person is a Class 5 felony punishable by up to three years imprisonment.

 Illegally Discharging a Firearm

 Recklessly firing a gun within city limits is illegal in Colorado under our laws against disorderly conduct.
-Prohibited use of weapons can also lead to charges like criminal mischief, property damage, assault, or worse if anyone is injured.
-Penalties vary based on the charges but include fines of up to $750 and up to 120s in jail.
+Prohibited use of weapons can also lead to charges like criminal mischief, property damage, assault, or worse, if anyone is injured.
+Penalties vary based on the charges but include fines of up to $100,000 and up to 3 years in prison.

 Possession of a Firearm on School Grounds